Home/Docs/Overview

 MCP tool

-An agent or IDE runs the eval.
+An agent or IDE runs the same checks mid-task.

 MCP →